 Charlie Hebdo and its place in French journalism

-The tradition combines left-wing radicalism with a provocative scurrility that often borders on the obscene.
+The tradition combines left-wing radicalism with a provocative scurrility that often borders on the obscene, he says.

 Back in the 18th Century, the target was the royal family, and the rumour-mongers wrought havoc with tales - often illustrated - of sexual antics and corruption at the court at Versailles.